The ability to communicate and collaborate is what separates humans from other species.

 People often overlook the importance of effective communication, but being a good communicator and knowing the basic principles of communication skills will help you succeed at almost anything.

 It's a way to share your thoughts and feelings, connect with others, and achieve your goals.

 Effective communication is critical for success.
-To effectively share information with your team and customers, it helps to learn the various modes of communication and when to use them:
+To effectively share information with your team and customers, it helps to learn the various options of communication and when to use them productively.
+Here they are:

 - Verbal communication

 Verbal communication uses words to speak, present, discuss, or convey a message.
 Body language, tone, pitch of voice, and choice of words play a vital role in verbal communication.

 Verbal communication helps transmit thoughts by each party and results in faster decision-making.

 Body language, facial expressions, eye contact, appearance, and sign language are essential forms of communication that complement verbal communication and also help when words don't suffice.

 In addition, non-verbal communication is integral to interviews and discussions as it can convey meaning even when words fail.